teamzednode/gingerbread/rpc_documentation.md

     	...
     }

-From the above result, the `metadata['baker']` field is used to assign baking rewards to the baker.
+From the above result, the [`metadata['baker']`](https://github.com/teamzednode/gingerbread/blob/3ca6c94aef50bb7d4f39f658422d64e3f7817108/src/services/rpc/rpc.js#L137) field is used to assign baking rewards to the baker.
 For the endorsing awards, the `operations[0]` array contains data about each endorser of the block.
 In each element of that array, the endorsement reward is located in the `contents[0].metadata.balanceUpdates` array of objects.
 To get the endorsement reward, find the object in the previous array whose `category` field has the value `"endorsement"` and retrieve `change`  field has the endorsement reward value for the delegate in `delegate` field.

-The following function parses the endorsement rewards of a block using the above logic:
+The function [getEndorsingDataOfBlock](https://github.com/teamzednode/gingerbread/blob/3ca6c94aef50bb7d4f39f658422d64e3f7817108/src/services/rpc/rpc.js#L76) parses the endorsement rewards of a block using the above logic.

-After retrieving the endorsing rewards and block rewards per block, they are added up to calculate the awards per cycle and that data is stored in the `Rewards` table with the following format:
+After retrieving the endorsing rewards and block rewards per block, they are added up to calculate the awards per cycle and that data is stored in the json file in the following format:

     {
-    	'cycle': <cycle_number>,
-    	'delegate': <delegate_hash>,
+     <cycle_number>: {
+      <delegate_hash>: {
-    	'endorsingRewards': <total_endorsing_rewards_for_cycle_number>,
+       'endorsingRewards': '<amount>',
-    	'bakingRewards': <total_baking_rewards_for_cycle_number>,
+       'bakingRewards': <amount>,
-    	'cycleData': <snapshot_cycle_data>
+       'stakingBalance': <amount>
+       },
+      <delegate_hash>: {
+       ...
        }
+      },
+     <cycle_number>: {
+      ...
+     }
+    }

-In the above table, the `cycleData` contains data about the delegation cycle for the cycle_number using the snapshot block.
-It has appropriate information such as `staking_balance ` for the cycle.
+In the above table, the each cycle has its own object that has the delegateHash as the keys and and object with rewards data as the values.

-The script for retrieving, parsing and storing the rewards data is here:
+The script for retrieving, parsing and storing the rewards data into a json file is here: [saveBlockchainDataToJson.js](https://github.com/teamzednode/gingerbread/blob/master/scripts/saveBlockchainDataToJson.js).
+This script [forks a child process](https://github.com/teamzednode/gingerbread/blob/3ca6c94aef50bb7d4f39f658422d64e3f7817108/scripts/saveBlockchainDataToJson.js#L16) for each cycle to allow for parallel processing.
+It takes about an hour for the script to finish parsing all cycles and store the data in the json file.